-8. TALKER ID=x
+10. TALKER ID=x

-Where x - two letters (AA..ZZ) or --
+Where x - two letters (AA.ZZ) or --

-Factory setting: --
+Factory setting: YD

-Some versions of Nobeltec MaxSea and TimeZero (PC and iPad versions) ignore sentences with - talker ID (gateways' factory setting) and you need to change it to something else, for example, to YD or GP.
-When the TALKER_ID is set to GP, the sentences sent by the gateway looks like \$GPGLL.
+Some versions of Nobeltec MaxSea and TimeZero (PC and iPad versions) ignore sentences with -- talker ID and you need to change it to something else, for example, to YD or GP.
+When the TALKER_ID is set to GP, the sentences sent by the gateway looks like \$GPGLI.